ibexa/documentation-developer/docs/api/field_type_storage.md

 In order to allow the usage of a Field Type that uses external data with different data storages, it is recommended to implement a gateway infrastructure and a registry for the gateways.
 To make this easier, the Core implementation of Field Types provides corresponding interfaces and base classes.
 They can also be used for custom Field Types.

-The interface `eZ\Publish\Core\FieldType\StorageGateway` is implemented by gateways, in order to be handled correctly by the registry.
+The interface `Ibexa\Contracts\Core\FieldType\StorageGateway` is implemented by gateways, in order to be handled correctly by the registry.
 It has one method:

 |Method|Description|
 |------|-----------|